mddazure/azure-vwan-microhack/README.md

 In the portal, navigate to the Virtual WAN named **microhack-vwan** in resource group **vwan-microhack-hub-rg**.

 Click "Virtual network connections" under "Connectivity" and click "+ Add connection" at the top of the page.

 Name your connection **spoke-1-we**, select the hub and in the Resource group drop down select **vwan-microhack-spoke-rg**.
-In the Virtual network drop down, select **spoke-1-vnet** and click Create.
+In the Virtual network drop down, select **spoke-1-vnet**.

+Under Routing configuration, select
+- Associate Route Table: default
+- Propagate to Route Tables: nothing (we'll use labels to control Propagation)
+- Propgate to labels: default

 Wait for the connection to complete and do the same for **spoke-2-vnet**.
 ![image](images/vwan-with-connections.png)

 Your Virtual WAN now looks like this: